nithinphilips/odel/README.rst

 also be omitted (also now is a good time to change that password!)::

     odel localhost triPeople-triPeople-triEmployee.txt

+Note that TRIRIGA processes uploads one at a time.
+So, if another user uploads a file around the same time as you, your upload may appear to hang.

 File Naming Conventions
 -----------------------